 Amanda attended Prairie View A&M University where she played Division I soccer and received a bachelor’s degree in Marketing.
 She served on the board of directors for Toast for Charity a nonprofit organization that focused on higher education for underrepresented communities in the Dallas Fort Worth area.
-She is a graduate of the Governor’s Senior Management Development Course and is a Certified Fraud Examiner.
+Amanda is a Certified Fraud Examiner and is also a graduate of the Governor's Executive Development Course.

 Employee Ombudsman, Civil Rights and Ethics Officer

-Leah Leone is the internal employee ombudsman, civil rights, and ethics officer for the Texas Department of Motor Vehicles (TxDMV).
-Leah’s primary role is to build a strong ethical culture, a results-oriented equal opportunity and diversity and inclusion program, and to assist employees in conflict resolution and maintaining a positive culture within the agency.
+Leah Leone serves as the internal Employee Ombudsman, Civil Rights and Ethics Officer for the Texas Department of Motor Vehicles (TxDMV).
+Leah’s primary role is to build a strong ethical and culturally competent agency, to empower leadership and employees on becoming better problem solvers, and communicators, and to assist with achieving positive outcomes in workplace.

 Director, Enforcement Division